-2 secretary.
-Such order shall be filed with the secretary of state and shall also be 3 transmitted to the governor, the House Committee on Natural Resources and 4 Environment and the Senate Natural Resources Committee for informational 5 purposes.
-6 D. No provision of this Section shall be construed to limit or circumvent 7 any rights of protections afforded to employees of the department under 8 applicable state civil service rules or any other provisions of law.
-Any workforce 9 adjustments made pursuant to any reorganization under this Section shall 10 comply with the due process requirements set forth in applicable state civil 11 service rules and law.
-12 E. The secretary shall submit an annual report to the House Committee 13 on Natural Resources and Environment and the Senate Natural Resources 14 Committee detailing the nature, purpose, and results of any major 15 reorganization undertaken in the preceding year, including any administrative 16 consolidations, transfers of authority, or delegation changes that materially 17 affect the public's procedural rights or the department's administrative 18 processes.
-19 F. If any provision or item of this Section, or the application thereof, is 20 held invalid, such invalidity shall not affect other provisions, items, or 21 applications which can be given effect without the invalid provision or item, and 22 to this end, the provisions of this Section are hereby declared severable.
-23 §355.
-Deputy secretary 24 $\underline{\mathbf{A.}}$ There $\underline{\mathbf{may}}$ $\underline{\mathbf{shall}}$ be a deputy secretary of the department, who shall be 25 appointed by the secretary with consent of the Senate and who shall serve at the 26 pleasure of the secretary at a salary fixed by the secretary, which salary shall not 27 exceed the amount approved for such position by the legislature while in session.
-28 The duties and functions of the deputy secretary shall be determined and assigned processes, the reorganization shall be effective upon a written order by the by the secretary.
-If appointed, he He shall serve as acting secretary in the absence of the secretary Ι. uic Scorciar γ.
+D. No provision of this Section shall be construed to limit or circumvent any rights of protections afforded to employees of the department under applicable state civil service rules or any other provisions of law.
+Any workforce adjustments made pursuant to any reorganization under this Section shall comply with the due process requirements set forth in applicable state civil service rules and law.

+E. The secretary shall submit an annual report to the House Committee on Natural Resources and Environment and the Senate Natural Resources

+Committee detailing the nature, purpose, and results of any major reorganization undertaken in the preceding year, including any administrative consolidations, transfers of authority, or delegation changes that materially affect the public's procedural rights or the department's administrative processes.

+F. If any provision or item of this Section, or the application thereof, is held invalid, such invalidity shall not affect other provisions, items, or applications which can be given effect without the invalid provision or item, and to this end, the provisions of this Section are hereby declared severable.

+§355.
+Deputy secretary

+A. There may shall be a deputy secretary of the department, who shall be appointed by the secretary with consent of the Senate and who shall serve at the pleasure of the secretary at a salary fixed by the secretary, which salary shall not exceed the amount approved for such position by the legislature while in session.

+The duties and functions of the deputy secretary shall be determined and assigned by the secretary.
+If appointed, he He shall serve as acting secretary in the absence of the secretary.

-B. The deputy secretary shall, in addition to any y authorities established elsewhere in law:
+B. The deputy secretary shall, in add dition to any authorities e stablished elsewhere in la w: